 The song “What do I ask for?” “Τι ζητάω;”, is a very known song, every Greek can sing along..

 Greeks, whenever they were facing difficulties, which is still something happening very often, have found a way to overcome and even to celebrate!
 The following Rebetiko song by known composer Tsitsanis is an example of how Greeks deal with difficulties!
 This philosophy is very helpful to face life difficulties, with more optimism!

 A Greek Movie About Eftihia Papagianopoulou – The Greek Female Lyricist , was very welcome.

-Eftihia Papagiannopoulou was the first and potentially most important female lyricist of the Greek music scene.
+Eftihia Papagianopoulou was potentially the most important female lyricist of the Greek music scene.
 She penned countless „laika and rembetika“(*) songs, many of which became Greek song hits and are sung and danced to even nowadays.